Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 ## Soft Descriptor
 The descriptor that shows up after a transaction has been authorized.
 As long as the charge is in a pending state, the soft descriptor will be displayed on the customer's statement.

+## Surcharge Fees
+A surcharge, also known as checkout fee, is an extra fee charged by a merchant when receiving a payment by check or payment card.
+The surcharge covers the cost to the merchant for processing the payment, such as the merchant service fee imposed by a processor.

 ## Tokenization
 Tokenization is a process of replacing sensitive data with non-sensitive equivalent, referred to as a token, that has no extrinsic or exploitable meaning or value.
 In the payments industry, it is used to safeguard a card's PAN by replacing it with a unique string of numbers.